jshridha/docker-motioneye/README.md

 A surveillance solution base on [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome) and Docker.

-It's easy and ready to use:
-  - Plug in a webcam and run motion-detector.
-Videos and images will be saved once a motion is detected.
-  - Notification e-mail will be sent.
+It's easy and ready to use.
+Just plug in a webcam and run motion-detector, then videos and images will be saved once a motion is detected as well as a notification e-mail including the recorded video and a preview image will be sent.

 ## Quick Start